sudoku-lord/useful-tools/README.md

 Note: this will only work in the directory where createpassword and password.cpp are.
 You should ideally move them into a place where you'll use them most often (aka your home directory, if you want to be able to type in the command as soon as you open your Terminal window).

-COMING SOON: will be able to generate a list of passwords whose lengths fall within a specifies range!
+COMING EVENTUALLY: will be able to generate a list of passwords whose lengths fall within a specified range!

+Complexity: O(LN) where L = length of password && N = number of passwords.

+TODO: ADD TESTS
+TODO: ADD COMMENTS